vuestorefront/vue-storefront/CONTRIBUTING.md

 While writing issues, be as specific as possible
 All requests regarding support with implementation or application setup should be sent to contributors@vuestorefront.io

+If the issue is about some changes with particular theme prefix the issue with theme name (ex. "[default] change product tile background color" )
 ## Pull request checklist

 Here’s how to submit a pull request: